 At some point, living someone else’s life reaches it’s shelf life.
 Sometimes that looks messy.
 But that’s OK.
 We’re here to help you navigate that mess, pick up the pieces, and come out the other side a more confident, empowered, and free-er version of you.

-You can find out how we can work together here.
+Here’s how we can work together.

 I work with individuals who are stuck in a cycle where fear of failure and rejection, a voice that says you’ll never be good enough, and a desire for having all of your ducks in a row (aka perfection) are driving the bus of your life.